zombodb/zombodb/README.md

 ## System Requirements

-Product | Version --- | ---\
-Postgres | 10.x, 11.x, 12.x, 13.x Elasticsearch | 7.x
+PostgreSQL | 10.x, 11.x, 12.x, 13.x

+Elasticsearch | 7.x

 ## Sponsorship and Downloads

-Please see https://github.com/sponsors/eeeebbbbrrrr for sponsorship details.
+Please [see](https://github.com/sponsors/eeeebbbbrrrr) for sponsorship details.
 Your sponsorship at any tier is greatly appreciated and helps keep ZomboDB moving forward.

 Note that ZomboDB is only available in binary form for certain sponsor tiers.

-When you become a sponsor at a tier that provides binary downloads, please request a download key from https://www.zombodb.com/services/.
-Please do the same if you sponsor a tier that provides access to ZomboDB's private Discord server.
+When you become a sponsor at a tier that provides binary downloads, please request a download key from [Professional Services](https://www.zombodb.com/services/).
+Please do the same if you sponsor a tier that provides access to ZomboDB's private
+Discord server.

 ## Quick Overview